-There are numerous benefits to having a prenuptial agreement in place, and one of these is the process of drafting the decree.
-As you discuss financial matters and responsibilities with your fiancé, this actually helps you outline your goals, and how to achieve them together.
-A prenuptial agreement can simplify a divorce if it ever occurs, but more importantly, it can get the ball rolling on vital matters leading up to a marriage.
+There are numerous benefits to having a prenuptial agreement in place, and one of these is the process of drafting the agreement.
+As you discuss financial matters and responsibilities with your fiancé, this can actually help you outline your goals, and how to achieve them together.
+A prenuptial agreement can simplify a divorce if it ever occurs, and make it less contentious, but more importantly, it can get the ball rolling on vital matters leading up to a marriage.

-If you would like to learn more about creating a prenuptial agreement and how this can help you, do not hesitate to request your case consultation with our New Canaan family law attorney today!
+If you would like to learn more about creating a prenuptial agreement and how this can help you, do not hesitate to request your case consultation with our New Canaan attorney today!

 Myths about Prenuptial Agreements

-The modern reality is that prenuptial agreements are no longer just for fabulously wealthy couples with a staggering amount of assets.
+The modern reality is that prenuptial agreements are no longer just for fabulously wealthy couples with a staggering amount of assets or second marriages where there are children from prior marriages.
 No matter your net worth, no matter your situation, there are ways a prenuptial agreement can help you and your family.

 The worry that a prenuptial agreement undermines your marriage is another myth: They are not just about dividing property if you divorce.
-Prenuptial agreements can also cover what would happen if one of you were to pass away, and they can also detail financial responsibilities and goals for your marriage.
-Our New Canaan divorce attorney can help you draft an agreement that suits your family’s needs.
+Prenuptial agreements can be useful for estate planning.
+A prenuptial agreement can be used to cover what would happen if one of you were to pass away.
+A prenuptial agreement can also detail financial responsibilities and goals for your marriage.
+Our New Canaan attorney can help you draft an agreement that suits your family’s needs.

 When all is said and done, a prenuptial agreement can cover: